Brandyn1234/Frogger-Clone/README.md

 * You then should be able to run the main.py file inside of folder Frogger REWORK.

 ## I also uploaded this project onto itch.io (website for indie game developers)
+* Made the project into an executable with pyinstaller (still requires you to have Python/Pygame installed on your machine).
-* Here is a link to the project on my itch.io profile [click](https://jelybeenz.itch.io/frogger)
+* Here is a link to the project on my itch.io profile [click](https://jelybeenz.itch.io/frogger) :point_left:

 ### About this project:
 * This project was one of my first projects ever made with Python using Pygame library.